tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </div>

     <p>
       And finally the last step in our OS setup is to create a new administrative account for the future SQL Server services.
-While the Server Management console is still open, expand the Configuration option in the right column, expand “Local Users and Groups”, and select the “Users” option.
+While the Server Management console is still open, expand the Configuration option in the right column, expand "Local Users and Groups", and select the "Users" option.
     </p>

     <div class="screenshot">